Owens v Owens: ‘No-fault’ divorce

 Who is Tini Owens?

-Tini Owens is well known because her application to divorce her husband of 40 years was refused by not only the High Court, but also the Court of Appeal.
-The case was reviewed by the Supreme Court who also rejected the divorce application.
+Tini Owens is well known because her application to divorce her husband of 40 years was refused by not only the High Court but also the Court of Appeal.
+The case was reviewed by the Supreme Court which also rejected the divorce application.

 Why was the divorce application rejected?

 Tini used ‘unreasonable behaviour’ as the reason for the breakdown of the marriage (when you needed to provide grounds for your divorce).
 Her husband, Hugh Owens, contested the divorce as he didn’t agree that the examples of his behaviour satisfied the requirements of the law.
-In 2016, the High Court refused her petition, stating that her husband’s behaviour had not been unreasonable.
+In 2016, the High Court refused her divorce application (previously called the divorce petition), stating that her husband’s behaviour had not been unreasonable.

-On Wednesday 25th July 2018, the Supreme Court also rejected the divorce petition.
+On Wednesday 25th July 2018, the Supreme Court also rejected the divorce application (previously called the divorce petition).
 This means Tini must stay married to her husband until 2020.

 Why is it important?